-At our school we place a strong emphasis on emotional literacy and we believe that everyone has the right to feel safe, secure and valued.
-We also understand that different approaches are needed to suit different ages and stages of development.
+At our school we understand that all behaviour is communication of an emotional need.
+We place a strong emphasis on emotional literacy and we believe that everyone has the right to feel safe, secure and valued.
+We take a non-judgmental, curious and empathetic attitude towards behavior and understand that different approaches are needed to suit different ages and stages of development.
 Our policy and practice is underpinned with the understanding that behaviour is a manifestation of feelings, emotions and experiences and those feelings should be of utmost consideration.
-Throughout this policy there is an acknowledgment that children bring a wide variety of behavior patterns based on their experiences, differences in home values, personalities, attitude and parenting approaches.
-This policy is underpinned by our shared values of community, honesty, hope, joy and trust.
+Within our school our understanding of supporting behaviour is underpinned by the Nurture UK principles.
+These are: